MH06M/3D-Anatomy-Organs-Puzzle/README.md

 ## Overview
 Welcome to the 3D Anatomy Puzzle Game, an interactive educational experience that transforms learning human anatomy into an engaging puzzle-solving adventure.
 This project combines accurate medical modeling with game development to create a unique learning tool.

-# 🎮🧩 3D Anatomy Puzzle Game: A Hands-On Learning Experience

-## Overview
-Welcome to the 3D Anatomy Puzzle Game, an interactive educational experience that transforms learning human anatomy into an engaging puzzle-solving adventure.
-This project combines accurate medical modeling with game development to create a unique learning tool.

 ## ⚠️ Project Status
 > **Note**: This project is currently in preliminary development stage.
 Users may encounter bugs or incomplete features.
 We welcome bug reports and further updates to help improve the game.